Who is Margot Fonteyn?

 The Margot Fonteyn International Ballet Competition

-Organized by the Royal Academy of Dance, The Margot Fonteyn International Ballet Competition stands as a prestigious event committed to endorsing and honoring excellence among young ballet dancers worldwide.
+Organized by the Royal Academy of Dance, the Margot Fonteyn International Ballet Competition is a prestigious event committed to endorsing and honoring excellence among young ballet dancers worldwide.
 This competition begins with coaching days and culminates in a grand final at His Majesty’s Theatre in London, a testament to Fonteyn’s enduring legacy.

 About the Competition